 - Separate hair into one-inch sections, wrapping them around a one and half-inch curling iron.

 - Pull your fingers through the finished curls for added softness, brushing with a fine-toothed comb as needed.

-- To smooth the finished curls, "use products that tone down the look, like R+Co.
-NEON LIGHTS Dry Oil Spray ($29)," Garren says.
+- To smooth the finished curls, "use products that tone down the look," Garren says.
+One good option is Bumble and bumble Hairdresser's Invisible Oil Dry Oil Spray ($34).

 Youthful but still trendy, pigtail plaits are a fun daytime look that offers something different from the standard ponytail.
 "If your hair is thick enough, wrap the braid wrap with a plain ribbon tied into a knot at the top and bottom," suggests Garren.

 - Part hair down the middle, continuing the part to the nape of the neck so that you've created two equally-sized sections of hair.